cloudfoundry/cf-mysql-release/docs/persistent_disk.md

   </pre>
 - Restart the `mariadb` process on all nodes except for the BOOTSTRAP node:
   <pre class="terminal">
-  $ sudo monit start mariadb
+  $ sudo monit start mariadb_ctrl-executable
   </pre>
 - Wait for all remaining nodes to join and sync with the cluster.
 - Finally, ssh into the BOOTSTRAP node, stop MariaDB manually, and start it with monit:
   <pre class="terminal">
   $ /var/vcap/packages/mariadb/support-files/mysql.server stop
-  $ monit start mariadb
+  $ monit start mariadb_ctrl-executable
   </pre>
 - Now the BOOTSTRAP node will rejoin the cluster under monit's supervision.